A Level Film

 nicoleponsford | Wednesday November 16, 2011

-Categories: GCSE, A Level, Hot Entries, Production Zone, Moving Image Production
+Categories: A Level, GCSE, Hot Entries, Production Zone, Moving Image Production

 At Edusites, we believe that we can help to teach the different elements you need for teaching your subject.
 This is the first in a range of iTraining Guides for teaching the practical side of the subject.
 As the WJEC Film Studies course requires you to also be able to teach Print and Photography, we will be following these mediums too.
 FilmEdu already has teaching material on the following, which you will find helpful to go alongside this guide.
 Here are some links to get you started: Micro…